Commands (commands

 If the ignore

-”.
-We could add more filters like the above, with different parameters or Command
+We could also add more filters similar to the one mentioned earlier by using different parameters or Command

 Command Options